cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 Now, if the `ImportDocument` is saved successfully, we'll send an email to the sender with the `import_complete` mailer method.

-Like the previous step, you can confirm this is working by sending some test emails in the Rails Conductor and ensure the new record was created and correct email was sent.
+Like the previous step, you can confirm this is working by sending some test emails in the Rails Conductor and confirm the new record was created and the correct email was sent.

 ### Wrapping up